 No data recorded for users who do not either opt in or opt out

 Any recorded drop in traffic is primarily related to the fact that no data is registered for those users that simply ignore the cookie consent banner and leave the website again without having either opt-ed in or opt-ed out.
-This is further described in this article: Does the use of Cookiebot and the cookie consent banner affect the Google Analytics bounce rate?
+This is further described in this article: The Cookiebot banner and your Google Analytics data

 The used consent method (also) has an impact on whether data is recorded or not

 The type of cookie consent banner you are using on your website can have a further impact on the analytics data:

 - If you are using a banner with the consent method 'explicit consent', the banner will stay on the website until the user submits a consent.
 This means, that if the user ignores the banner, it will not go away, no opt-in or opt-out will be made and no data will be recorded.
 This is what explains part of the "missing traffic" that some users report.

 - If you are using a banner of the type 'active consent', the continued use of the website will constitute a consent.
 If you have enabled 'on scroll' for example, the user scrolling on the first visited page will constitute an opt-in and data will be recorded (if that opt-in includes statistics cookies).

 This means that if the consent method is set to 'explicit consent' the number of users ignoring the banner - and not being measured in analytics - is likely higher than for the 'active consent'.